IndexAttribute

 -

-Kevin Piette
+Kevin Piette commented

 As a workaround we've been adding unique and non-unique indexes to the migrations (using the fluent Index() methods supported for migrations).
 Sort-order support requires other ModelBuilder specializations described elsewhere.